LiorZ/hdac8_thesis/thesis.rst

 ..

 	Looking at the results, simulations that involved the generic Rosetta scoring function and the modified scoring function achieved similar ability to distinguish between binders and non binders, in contrast to what we previously anticipated.
+	The fact that 0,0.5 values for hack_elec work better than 0.25 probably indicates a certain degree of instability since the simulation pathway probably changed significantly between the 0,0.5 hack_elec runs and the 0.25.
+A stable conformation would probably show a growing increase in performance to a certain degree.

 ..
 ORA: this also indicates instability - how else would you explain that hackelec 0.5 and 0 work well but 0.25 does not?
-Maybe mention this instability]
+Maybe mention this instability

 Rigid body movements
 .....................